skyglobal/buttons/README.md

 ## Contribution

-Web components depends on collaboration between developers across Sky.
+Components depends on collaboration between developers.
 Contributions of any size are actively encouraged.

 To see how to build this component locally, read the [contribution guidelines](CONTRIBUTING.md).